syedsaqibali/primes/README.md

 This is a simple python program that I wrote in about 30 minutes.
 It takes a numerical argument from the command line and calculates all the prime numbers up to and including it.

-Here is an example how the program works with a very low argument (15):
+Here is an example of how the program works with a very low argument (15):

     $ prime.py 15
     1 is prime.
 Hardcoded